 20% of original value

-As soon as you drive a new car off the showroom forecourt, it could lose as much as 10% in value.
+As soon as you drive a new car off the showroom forecourt, your car will depreciate in value - possibly by as much as 10%.

 This is partly because the specifications you choose are unlikely to precisely meet the needs of another driver (colour, engine size etc).